-Since the mid-2000s, the value of commercial exports of U.S. dairy products has grown tremendously.
+The value of commercial exports of U.S. dairy products has grown tremendously since the mid-2000s.
 Before that, there were sporadic periods of significant dairy exports, but they were often subsidized by the U.S. Government.
-As the United States has become more of a global dairy market player, the U.S. dairy market has faced greater variability in demand and prices.
-The United States will compete with other large dairy producers, such as New Zealand, the European Union (EU), and Australia, to increase market share in the future.
+The United States competes with other large dairy suppliers, such as New Zealand, the European Union (EU), and Australia.